rfalaize/qXll/README.md

 #### 1.1 - 2017-07-02 - Add qSubscribe
 * **qSubscribe**: subscribe to real-time updates on a data point identified by a unique key.
 Supports simultaneous connections to multiple q processes and servers in the same Excel instance.

+#### 1.2 - 2017-07-07 - Add qProcessStart and qProcessKill
+* **qProcessStart**: starts a q process on localhost.
+Supports command line parameters.
+If needed checks if port is available.
+* **qProcessKill**: kills an existing q process on localhost.

 ### More infos
 * kdb+: http://code.kx.com/q/
 * ExcelDna: https://github.com/Excel-DNA/ExcelDna/